Ryō Fukuda

-Ryō Fukuda (福田良 Fukada Ryō, born June 26, 1979, in Fukuoka, Fukuoka) is a Japanese former racing driver.
+Ryō Fukuda (福田良 Fukada Ryō, born June 26, 1979, in Fukuoka) is a Japanese former racing driver.
 He was a Formula One test driver.
-In the 2005–2006 season he raced in A1 Grand Prix Japan Team.
+In the 2005–2006 season, he raced in A1 Grand Prix Japan Team.

 Fukuda started his career in France, at 1996 in Formula Campus, Formula Renault and Formula 3.
-In this category, after second place in 2000, in 2001 he became the French Formula Three champion with the Saulnier Racing team.
-In 2002 he was in Formula One BAR–Honda test driver, and also participated in one race in the Porsche Supercup and FIA GT Championship with Paul Belmondo Racing.
+In this category, after second place in 2000, in 2001, he became the French Formula Three champion with the Saulnier Racing team.
+In 2002, he was in Formula One BAR–Honda test driver, and also participated in one race in the Porsche Supercup and FIA GT Championship with Paul Belmondo Racing.
 Fukuda also participated in Formula Nippon in 2003, World Series by Nissan in 2004, Formula Renault 3.5 Series in 2005 and 2006 with Saulnier Racing and Tech 1 Racing.

+Fukuda on his Le Mans debut in 2002.